swix/swix.github.com/index.md

 **Status Codes**

-In all the below requests we return status codes to indicate to you the outcome of your request.
+In all of the resource below we return status codes to indicate to you the outcome of your request.
 The general meaning of those status codes are as follows:

 Status Code 200 - The resource you specified exists, we successfully retrieved the resource and have returned the results to you.